-Around one in five women will experience a mental health issue during pregnancy or within a year after birth.
+Around one in five women will experience a mental health issue during pregnancy or within a year after giving birth.

 We know it can be difficult to express how you feel, and to try to share your feelings with those close to you.
 In our experience, being able to talk to someone that is not directly involved, like a counsellor, can be helpful.